Is There a Lithium-Ion Battery Shortage Coming?

-Having spoken with several industry insiders from different companies, it’s clear that there is a lithium-ion battery shortage coming and the blame is falling on the auto industry.
+Having spoken with several industry insiders from different companies, it’s clear that there is a lithium-ion battery shortage brewing.
+The blame falls largely on the auto industry which currently consumes more of this resource than any other industry.

 Just the Facts